MASTER of WILD Arts: Apply Now

 What you’ll receive:

-⚬ Prompts for creative quests
+⚬ Prompts for creative quests (both group and individual)

-⚬ A potent and supportive artistic MoWA community
+⚬ A potent and supportive artistic MoWA community (current and past students)

-⚬ Video footage of a series by Alice called Artists in Conversation
+⚬ Video footage of a series by Alice called Artists in Conversation with 20 artist interviews

-The MoWA Experience – Monthly Themes
+The MoWA Experience – The Themes

 Preparing for creation.
 Unhinging ourselves from old patterns.
 Developing trust in self.